Maanja Velu: Critical response

 Sify said, "On the whole director Venkatesh has dished out an average run of the mill mass masala cocktail which is quite entertaining in the first half but fizzles out in the second half with a predictable long drawn out climax".
-Behindwoods said, "Maanja Velu is an entertainer that aims to satisfy all types of audiences and A. Venkatesh has managed to create a screenplay that takes care of all requirements.
-But, there is a feeling that the full potential of the script has not been realized.
-It is still a decent entertainer which can be watched especially for its wonderful casting".
-Times of India said, "The one thing that strikes you about Maanja Velu is what a talent house Tamil cinema has been.
+The Times of India said, "The one thing that strikes you about Maanja Velu is what a talent house Tamil cinema has been.
 As you watch the parade of the seniors like Karthik, Prabhu, Vijaykumar and Vagai Chandrasekhar you feel glad that they came up with good, great, moving or simply lovable performances in the past.
 It does a lot to ease the heart burn caused by the so-called earthy cinema that we have been treated to for months and months now.
 Where you saw plenty of victims of circumstances on display, but so very lacking in angst that you came away from the movie without any emotional connect".
-Indiaglitz said, "A perfect one for those who love masala flicks".
 Chennaionline said, "Maanja Velu has all the ingredients of a masala flick but the problem is that it has no novelty or neatness to impress us".
 Top 10 cinema said, "The movie may have its reach amongst the commercial film lovers, who have no regards for logics".